technyon/nuki_hub/README.md

 ### Info

-- info/nukiHubVersion: Set to the current version number of the Nuki Hub firmware
+- info/nukiHubVersion: Set to the current version number of the Nuki Hub firmware.
-- info/firmwareVersion: Set to the current version number of the Nuki Lock/Opener firmware
+- info/firmwareVersion: Set to the current version number of the Nuki Lock/Opener firmware.
-- info/hardwareVersion: Set to the hardware version number of the Nuki Lock/Opener
+- info/hardwareVersion: Set to the hardware version number of the Nuki Lock/Opener.
-- info/nukiHubIp: Set to the IP of the Nuki Hub
+- info/nukiHubIp: Set to the IP of the Nuki Hub.
-- info/nukiHubLatest: Set to the latest available Nuki Hub firmware version number (if update checking is enabled in the settings)
+- info/nukiHubLatest: Set to the latest available Nuki Hub firmware version number (if update checking is enabled in the settings).

 ### Maintanence

 - maintenance/networkDevice: Set to the name of the network device that is used by the ESP.
 When using WIFI will be set to "Built-in Wifi".
-If using Ethernet will be set to "Wiznet W5500", "Olimex (LAN8720)", "WT32-ETH01", "M5STACK PoESP32 Unit" or "LilyGO T-ETH-POE"
+If using Ethernet will be set to "Wiznet W5500", "Olimex (LAN8720)", "WT32-ETH01", "M5STACK PoESP32 Unit" or "LilyGO T-ETH-POE".
 - maintenance/reset: Set to 1 to trigger a reboot of the ESP.
 Auto-resets to 0.
 - maintenance/mqttConnectionState: Last Will and Testament (LWT) topic. "online" when Nuki Hub is connected to the MQTT broker, "offline" if Nuki Hub is not connected to the MQTT broker.
 - maintenance/uptime: Uptime in minutes.
-- maintenance/wifiRssi: The WIFI signal strength of the WIFI Access Point as measured by the ESP32 and expressed by the RSSI Value in dBm
+- maintenance/wifiRssi: The WIFI signal strength of the WIFI Access Point as measured by the ESP32 and expressed by the RSSI Value in dBm.
+- maintenance/freeHeap: Only available when debug mode is enabled.
+Set to the current size of free heap memory in bytes.
+- maintenance/restartReasonNukiHub: Only available when debug mode is enabled.
+Set to the last reason Nuki Hub was restarted.
+See RestartReason.h for possible values
+- maintenance/restartReasonNukiEsp: Only available when debug mode is enabled.
+Set to the last reason the ESP was restarted.
+See RestartReason.h for possible values

 ### Misc

 - presence/devices: List of detected bluetooth devices as CSV.
-Can be used for presence detection
+Can be used for presence detection.

 ## Over-the-air Update (OTA)